smoores-dev/storyteller/docs/docs/syncing-books.md

 ## Where do I get DRM-free books?

+DRM ("Digital Rights Management") is a category of software that attempts to limit access to digital goods. iTunes used to use DRM for music bought through the iTunes store; the MP3 files that users downloaded from iTunes could _only_ be played on their Apple devices.
+In the book publishing world, the most common DRM schemes are from Adobe, Amazon, and Apple.

 It is unfortunately the case that most book publishers and sellers only provide digital book files with DRM protection.
 Finding alternatives that provide DRM-free options can be a challenge.